arthurTemporim/semantic_web_playground/project/report.md

 * Be able to describe any chatbot using the proposed ontology

-* Use the created ontology in an application
+* Use the created ontology in a ChatBot

 ## Ontology